 Arrangements for coordinating SEND provision

-The SENCO/Assistant SENCO will meet with each class teacher once a term to discuss additional needs concerns and to assist and review ILPPs (Individual Learning Provision Plans).
+The SENCO will meet with each class teacher once a term to discuss additional needs concerns and to assist and review ILPPs (Individual Learning Provision Plans).

 Targets arising from ILPP meetings and reviews will be used to inform and support whole class approaches to inclusion, e.g. differentiation, varied teaching styles.

-The SENCO/Assistant SENCO, together with the Headteacher, monitors the quality and effectiveness of provision for pupils with SEND through classroom observation and provision maps.
+The SENCO, together with the Headteacher, monitors the quality and effectiveness of provision for pupils with SEND through classroom observation and provision maps.

 SEND support is primarily delivered by class teachers through differentiated teaching methods.

-Support staff, class teachers, SENCO, Assistant SENCO and outside agencies liaise and share developments in order to inform reviews and forward planning.
+Support staff, class teachers, SENCO and outside agencies liaise and share developments in order to inform reviews and forward planning.

 Regular data analysis and tracking in order to close the gap for SEND children by class teachers.

-SENCO and Assistant SENCO to keep a record of attendance for SEND children and recognise any themes between amount of time in school and progress made.
+SENCO to keep a record of attendance for SEND children and recognise any themes between amount of time in school and progress made.

 The updated (SEND) Code of Practice now states that the old categories of School Action and School Action Plus are replaced with a new single early years and school-based SEND category, providing clear guidance to settings and schools on the appropriate identification of pupils with SEND.

 They include a clear process for identification and assessment of pupils, setting objectives for pupils, reviewing progress and securing further support.
-Based on the school’s observations, assessment data and through discussions with the class teacher, SENCO, Assistant SENCO and parent, the child may be supported in the following ways at Boroughbridge Primary School & Nursery and they may require an ILPP:
+Based on the school’s observations, assessment data and through discussions with the class teacher, SENCO and parent, the child may be supported in the following ways at Boroughbridge Primary School & Nursery and they may require an ILPP:

 Differentiated curriculum support within the class at wave 1 quality first teaching.